-Chest pain is one of the commonest presenting complaints encountered and the diagnosis of an ‘acute coronary syndrome’ is frequently suspected.
-ACS encompasses a variety of diagnoses and we will examine each one in detail.
+Chest pain is a common presentation, and the diagnosis of acute coronary syndrome is frequently suspected.
+Acute coronary syndrome (ACS) encompasses a variety of diagnoses and can be subcategorised into:

-- Symptoms of ischaemia – Clinical presentation and the history you take are vital to guide your interpretation of the tests you are about to do!
+Symptoms of ischaemia (the patient’s history and clinical presentation and the history are vital to guide your interpretation of the tests you are about to perform)

 A ‘new left bundle branch block’ does not mean ‘a left bundle branch block that has just been found because the patient has never had an ECG before’.
 Nor does it mean ‘a left bundle branch block that is present now but was not present on an ECG in 2006’.

-A NEW LBBB due to ischaemia is generally the result of an occluded proximal LAD or left main stem – it requires a large amount of myocardium and conductive tissue to be affected to cause this ECG appearance and these patients are SICK.
+A new LBBB due to ischaemia is the result of an occluded proximal left anterior descending (LAD) or left main stem artery.
+A large amount of myocardium and conductive tissue needs to be affected to cause this ECG appearance and these patients are usually acutely unwell.

 Development of Q waves on the ECG

-The Q wave is a reflection of septal depolarisation.
-This is usually hidden behind the much more forceful and electrically active ventricular wall depolarisation – if the ventricular wall is dead, a ‘window’ is created that allows the septal depolarisation to show up on the surface ECG.
+The Q wave reflects septal depolarisation.
+This is usually hidden behind the much more forceful and electrically active ventricular wall depolarisation.
+If the ventricular wall is dead, a ‘window’ is created that allows the septal depolarisation to show up on the surface ECG.

 Imaging evidence of new regional wall abnormality